 There are usually 2 to 3 students in a Language Skills class, and the content follows a scope and sequence of language mastery carefully developed by Jemicy’s language directors.
-Students work to improve their reading, handwriting, spelling, and fluency skills.
+Students work to improve their decoding, spelling, vocabulary, reading fluency and handwriting skills.

 The scope and sequence is based on the fundamentals of Orton-Gillingham instruction and sound literacy development.
 Students are grouped according to their level of mastery in this scope and sequence, as well as by their learning style.

 The content is taught in a sequential, structured, and cumulative fashion.